The Curator is Dead (2014), tableau vivant in collaboration with Siri Hjorth. Photographer: Karoline Hjorth

 relating to one of the protagonists of the book.

-It was to be found in the center
+It was to be found in the center of the exhibition hall

 and mirrored a pivotal scene from the narrative.